ARM-software/arm-trusted-firmware/docs/porting-guide.rst

                             allocation to BL2
        meminfo.free_size  = Size of secure RAM available for allocation to BL2

-   BL1 places this ``meminfo`` structure at the beginning of the free memory available for its use.
+   By default, BL1 places this ``meminfo`` structure at the beginning of the free memory available for its use.
 Since BL1 cannot allocate memory dynamically at the moment, its free memory will be available for BL2's use as-is.
 However, this means that BL2 must read the ``meminfo`` structure before it starts using its free memory (this is discussed in Section 3.2).

-   In future releases of the ARM Trusted Firmware it will be possible for the platform to decide where it wants to place the ``meminfo`` structure for BL2.
+   It is possible for the platform to decide where it wants to place the ``meminfo`` structure for BL2 or restrict the amount of memory visible to BL2 by overriding the weak default implementation of ``bl1_plat_handle_post_image_load`` API.

-   BL1 implements the ``bl1_init_bl2_mem_layout()`` function to populate the BL2 ``meminfo`` structure.
-The platform may override this implementation, for example if the platform wants to restrict the amount of memory visible to BL2.
-Details of how to do this are given below.

 The following functions need to be implemented by the platform port to enable BL1 to perform the above tasks.